gbif/ssg-gb26/content/05_travel-accommodation/en.md

 ## Hotels

 There are a number of hotels located in close vicinity of the GB26 event locations.
-The hotels are also within walking distance from the train staion Leiden Centraal (see map).
+The hotels are also within walking distance from the train staion Leiden Centraal.

+Early booking is advised.
+A high demand for hotel rooms is expected as there will be another conference in Leiden in the same period.

 **City Resort Hotel**
 Bargelaan 180